- Business Unit Procurement Information

 - Terms and Conditions

 - Government Outreach Programs

 - Frequently Asked Questions

 When we say ‘Who’s Knocking’ we mean the diverse suppliers who come to Lockheed Martin with a competitive edge and desire to deliver high quality, innovative products and services to our customers.
 We seek diverse suppliers that collaborate with us to bring top value customer solutions and global security benefits.
 Our supplier diversity resources provide many small business the maximum exposure to subcontracting opportunities based on customer requirements, and solid performance is key.
 Our supplier network contributes to small business economic growth and job opportunities.

-To learn more about MICOR Industries, visit the company web site at www.micorind.com.
+To learn more about GTC, visit the company’s website at: www.gentool.com.